vivitruong/Java-self-taught/READMEvariblesandtype.md

 remainder = 100 % 13;       // remainder is 9
 int i = 3;
 int result = remainder % i; // result is 0

+## More operators

+## Assignment =
+int teams = 8;                                               // assign the value 8 to the variable teams
+int playersPerTeam = 12;                                     // assign the value 12 to the variable playersPerTeam
+int coachesPerTeam = 2;                                      // assign the value 2 to the variable coachesPerTeam
+int totalPeople = teams * (playersPerTeam + coachesPerTeam); // assign the value of the expression to totalPeople

+## Increment, ++
+The increment operator adds one to a numeric value.

+int daysSinceAnAccident = 27;
+daysSinceAnAccident++;
+System.out.println(daysSinceAnAccident); // 28

+## Decrement, --
+The decrement operator subtracts one from a numeric value.

+int daysUntilHoliday = 64;
+daysUntilHoliday--;
+System.out.println(daysUntilHoliday); // 63